Youth Tobacco Prevention Programs

 In 1995, R.J.
 Reynolds was a founding supporter of the We Card program, readily recognized by its yellow-and-red retail sign stating “Under 18, No Tobacco: We Card.”
 The program offers retailers materials and training to help them stop the sale of tobacco products to minors.

-We Card has held more than 2,100 classroom training sessions, in all 50 states in the U.S.;
+- We Card has held over 2,100 classroom training sessions in all 50 states in the U.S. and U.S. territories;

-More than 420,000 store owners, managers and frontline employees have been trained by We Card;
+- Over 440,000 owners, managers, and frontline employees have been trained by We Card;

-More than 1.17 million We Card kits have been distributed to retailers nationwide; and
+- Over 1.18 million We Card kits that include materials to aid in verifying the age of a buyer have been distributed to retailers nationwide; and

-State government agencies in 25 states have supported the We Card program and, at various times over the years, governors and state attorneys general have either endorsed or expressed support for the We Card program.
-Governors in 34 states issued Proclamations or Letters of Support for We Card Awareness Month in 2016.
+- State government agencies in 25 states have supported the We Card program and at various times over the years, governors and state attorneys general have endorsed or expressed support for the We Card program.

 As impressive as these numbers may be, the most important achievement of We Card and other programs and efforts like it is that FDA audits show that the illegal sale of tobacco products to minors has been reduced dramatically.
 The FDA has completed more than 587,377 retail compliance checks involving minors since 2011.
 In 2017, 87 percent of retailers successfully confirmed the purchasers’ age during retail compliance checks.